Kent Dog Training Services

 Online dog training offers a flexible and accessible alternative to traditional classes:

-• Perfect for Sensitive Dogs: Reduce stress for pups who struggle in group settings.
-Perfect if you're located far from reputable trainers or prefer learning from the comfort of home.
+• Perfect for Sensitive Dogs: Reduce stress for dogs who struggle in group settings.

 How does training help prevent common behaviour problems in dogs?